 How to Go from Singapore to Batam, or Cameron Highlands

 From Singapore to Batam, Indonesia

-The best way to go to Batam from Singapore is taking a ferry.
+The best way to go to Batam from Singapore is by taking a ferry.
 Mostly, the ferry operators charge around $10 – $15 SGD for one way.
-Nevertheless, you can find a promo ticket at $6 SGD sometimes at a point in day.
-My friend used ticket search engine to book the route going to Batam from Singapore.
+Nevertheless, you can find a promo ticket at $6 SGD sometimes at a point in the day.
+My friend used a ticket search engine to book the route going to Batam from Singapore.
 We had a really better price than on the ferry operators’ websites.